Olalexy1/chipay/README.md

 # Local Installation

-First clone the repository, install the dependencies then run the development server:
+Firstly, clone the repository, install the dependencies, and then run the development server:

 ```bash
 git clone https://github.com/Olalexy1/chipay.git